 5. Consider Texture and Color

-Once you have your three accent colors and have a general sense of how you’d like your kitchen to feel, consider texture and finish, as well.
-The same colors will look very different if you choose matte or high-gloss finishes or choose a rustic look or a sharp-edged modern design.
-If you prefer simple colors, you can also add interest with rich textures, such as rough stone or smooth marble.
+Once you have your three main colors and a general sense of how you’d like your kitchen to feel, consider the texture and finish of your countertops, cabinets, and flooring.
+The same colors will look very different with a matte compared to a high-gloss finish.
+If you prefer simple colors, you can explore different textures, such as rough stone or smooth marble, to add interest.

-Choosing a color for your kitchen flooring is a big deal.
-Your floors are going to last several years, potentially even decades, so you want to make sure you make the right choice.
-Before you start to consider how to match your flooring to your cabinets, you’ll want to take the time to think about your flooring needs.
+There are many colors of flooring for kitchens, and selecting one is a big decision.
+Your floors will last several years, potentially even decades, so you want to make the right choice.
+Before you consider how to match your flooring to your cabinets, you’ll want to think about your flooring needs.

-• Choose a design style: Defining your preferred design style and goals can help narrow down your flooring choices.
-Modern styles tend to lean towards lighter gray and neutral tones, while traditional styles indulge in the richness of darker flooring.
+- Choose a design style: Defining your preferred design style and goals can help narrow your flooring choices.
+Modern styles lean toward lighter gray and neutral tones, while traditional styles indulge in the richness of darker flooring.

-• Consider the size of your kitchen: If your kitchen is on the smaller side, you’ll want to lean towards lighter flooring colors to brighten up the space and give the illusion your kitchen is bigger than it is.
+- Consider the size of your kitchen: If your kitchen is on the smaller side, you’ll want to use lighter flooring colors to brighten up the space and give the illusion that your kitchen is bigger than it is.
 Darker flooring can make a room feel cozy, but when used in smaller rooms, it can draw attention to the size of the space.

-• Remember your lifestyle: Lighter flooring colors do a better job of hiding dirt and dust, which can be ideal for homes with children or pets.
+- Remember your lifestyle: Lighter flooring hides scratches and dust better, which can be ideal for homes with children or pets.

-• Decide on either matching or contrasting: Choose between either matching your countertops, cabinets and flooring or contrasting them.
-Contrasting adds dimension, while matching creates a cohesive finish.
-Once you’ve made your choice, you can look at your cabinetry and countertops to see if you should be looking at darker or lighter flooring.
+- Decide on either matching or contrasting: Choose between matching your countertops, cabinets, and flooring or contrasting them.
+Contrasting can add dimension, while matching ensures a cohesive look.

 As you’re redesigning your kitchen, consider the following popular combinations for kitchen floor and cabinet colors and materials.